10 Worst States for Filing Auto Insurance Claims in 2025

 Top 10 Worst States for Auto Insurance Claims

 What is the worst state for car insurance?
-Michigan, Maryland, New Jersey, Delaware, and New York are the top five states with the highest rates of car accidents.
+California, Massachusetts, New Hampshire, Rhode Island, and Texas are the top five states with the highest rates of car accidents.
 Claims are more expensive in these states, despite there being fewer claims filed each year compared to other states.

 Using car accident statistics presented by the Insurance Information Institute (III) and the National Association of Insurance Commissioners (NAIC), a U.S. organization that sets and regulates the insurance industry’s standards, we found that the average vehicle insurance claim costs $5,215, an increase of $600 over last year (Read More: What does the Insurance Institute for Highway Safety do?).